Operation Blackcock

-Operation Blackcock was an operation to clear German troops from the Roer Triangle, formed by the towns of Roermond and Sittard in the Netherlands and Heinsberg in Germany during the fighting on the Western Front in the Second World War.
+Operation Blackcock was an operation to clear German troops from the Roer Triangle, formed by the towns of Roermond and Sittard in the Netherlands and Heinsberg in Germany, during the fighting on the Western Front in the Second World War.
 It was conducted by the British Second Army between 13 and 26 January 1945.
 The objective was to drive the German 15th Army back across the rivers Roer and Wurm and move the frontline further into Germany.
-The operation was carried out by Lieutenant-General Neil Ritchie's XII Corps by three divisions: the 7th Armoured Division (Major-General Lewis Lyne), the 43rd (Wessex) Infantry Division (Major-General Ivor Thomas) and the 52nd (Lowland) Infantry Division (Major-General Edmund Hakewill-Smith).
+The operation was carried out by XII Corps (Lieutenant-General Neil Ritchie) by the 7th Armoured Division (Major-General Lewis Lyne), the 43rd (Wessex) Infantry Division (Major-General Ivor Thomas) and the 52nd (Lowland) Infantry Division (Major-General Edmund Hakewill-Smith).
 The operation, named after the Scottish male black grouse, is relatively unknown.

 Background

 By the end of 1944, the front line in Dutch Limburg was stable along several natural barriers.
 The most difficult to cross was the River Maas, running along the Dutch–Belgian border.
 The next barrier was the River Roer, running from the German Eifel area through Heinsberg towards Roermond, where it joins the Maas.
 From Heinsberg, southwards the Siegfried Line or 'West Wall' was formed along the banks of the Rur.
 Dutch South-Limburg was already liberated in September by the First US Army but the area above the Sittard–Geilenkirchen line was still in German hands.
 Here, the front had settled along the "Saefeller Beek", a small creek that also seemed difficult to pass.

 These terrain obstacles were called the Roermond Triangle, which protruded into the front like a bulge.
 After the German offensive in the Ardennes (the Battle of the Bulge), the Allies withdrew troops to stop the German advance in the First US Army sector.
 XII Corps of the Second Army, guarded the front north of Sittard for the US Army.
 The Maas front was held by the VIII Corps.
 XII Corps was facing the XII SS Corps (Günther Blumentritt) that had two infantry divisions present along the front between Geilenkirchen and Roermond.
 In the Roermond area these divisions were strengthened by the Fallschirmjäger-Regiment Hübner.